 International coverage: Finally, for seniors looking to travel during their golden years, Medicare does not offer any coverage overseas.
 You have to be in the United States to use its services.

-What Medicare Part D Covers
+Medicare Part D: What it Covers

 Despite Medicare’s obvious ambition, it leaves out significant sections of care.
 Most importantly, self-administered prescription drugs are not covered under Original Medicare.
 In order to receive coverage for this category of medical spending, you must enroll in Medicare Part D.